-All of my preparation for the trip had not turned out so well, as I was hoping to have lost at least 2 stone, but anyway we were not going to let that ruin our fun.
+All of my preparation for the trip had not turned out so well.
+I was hoping to have lost at least 2 stone, but anyway we were not going to let that ruin our fun.

 The flight was a morning flight from Manchester so we decided to stay in the Hilton at the airport the night before.
-Freddie wasn’t overly impressed when he saw the hotel from the outside, and I have to agree it looked like a small cheap hotel.
-Although he did make me laugh as soon as we walked it, when he said, wow this looks so different from the inside mum!
-The service at dinner in the restaurant needed lots of improvement; all courses were brought out at the same time, the starter and the mains, and they looked horrified when we asked them to serve it properly.
+Freddie wasn’t overly impressed when he saw the hotel from the outside.
+And I have to agree it looked like a small cheap hotel.
+Although he did make me laugh as soon as we walked in, when he said, wow this looks so different from the inside mum!
+The service at dinner in the restaurant needed lots of improvement.
+All courses were brought out at the same time, the starter and the mains, and they looked horrified when we asked them to serve it properly.
 Other than that though it was a very nice stay and made us nice and refreshed for our long flight.

-We decided to upgrade our seats so we had extra space, and I have to say it was definitely worth the money.
+We decided to upgrade our seats so we had extra space.
+I have to say it was definitely worth the money.
 It was a 9 and a half hour flight to get there and we were very looked after.
-We booked a package holiday so it was a Thomson flight and the flight attendants were very good, which is always a nice start to any holiday.
+We booked a package holiday so it was a Thomson flight and the flight attendants were very good.
+This is always a nice start to any holiday.

 The entrance to the hotel was very grand with lots of trees, we were in heaven.
-We upgraded to a sea view room, which to be honest was probably not worth it as we were overlooking the back of one of the restaurants so had a constant noise of the air conditioning unit.
+We upgraded to a sea view room.
+To be honest was probably not worth it as we were overlooking the back of one of the restaurants.
+So we had a constant noise of the air conditioning unit.
 But I am being particularly picky as it didn’t spoil our holiday one little bit.

-Is one of Jamaica’s national treasures, it is an astounding flowing falls that extends across more than 600 feet, and flows directly into the Caribbean sea.
+Dunns River Falls in Ocho Rios is one of Jamaica’s national treasures.
+It is an astounding flowing falls that extends across more than 600 feet, and flows directly into the Caribbean sea.
 It is really fast flowing so we went in a big group where we all had to hold hands in a big chain.
-I am not a very tactile person so this was a bit uncomfortable for me, however as soon as we were going up I was gripping onto the persons hand in front (luckily for me the tour guide) as it was really rocky and correct foot placement was a must!
+I am not a very tactile person so this was a bit uncomfortable for me, however as soon as we were going up I was gripping onto the persons hand in front (luckily for me the tour guide).
+As it was really rocky and correct foot placement was a must!
 This was absolutely stunning and we all loved it, however, you would have to be able bodied to do it.

 There are 3 different levels you can dive from, 10, 25 and 35 feet up.
 I didn’t think Freddie would even attempt it but he did the 10 feet dive with absolutely no problems!

-Stuart, however, insisted of course on doing all 3 dives, although massively regretted his landing on the highest one as he landed in a seated position and for about 3 weeks afterwards thought he had actually broken his bottom!!!
+Stuart, however, insisted of course on doing all 3 dives.
+Although massively regretted his landing on the highest one as he landed in a seated position.
+For about 3 weeks afterwards thought he had actually broken his bottom!!!
 He of course got zero sympathy from me!!